Bloober swims underwater with its children. It has a relative, the Scattering Bloober, whose children scatter in all

 - Princess Peach had been called Princess Toadstool in America, until Yoshi's Safari, wherein she was given her original Japanese name.
 (Ted Woolsey seems to have overlooked this when translating Super Mario RPG, however, and even generally shortened Princes Toadstool to simply Toadstool.)

 - Fawful from the Mario & Luigi series was given 3 different names for each game he appears in, in European Spanish (though not Latin American Spanish, which always uses Fawful).
 He starts out as "Esbirro Jijí" ("Minion Heehee"), similar to Cackletta's European Spanish name, which is "Bruja Jijí" (it translates to "Heehee Witch") in Superstar Saga.
 Then, he was given the North American name "Fawful" for Partners In Time, and finally, his name was changed to "Grácovitz" in Bowser's Inside Story, which is based off of "Gerakobits" (his name in Japan).
 This can give the impression that it's a different character in each game, as if there is an Esbirro Jijí species or these "3 characters" just happen to be Inexplicably Identical Individuals.

 - Between Warcraft III and its expansion pack "The Frozen Throne" a year later, Furion Stormrage had his name expanded to Malfurion with no explanation.
-Other units gained different names as well; Owlbears were renamed Wildkin, while Ballistae, Catapults, Steam Tanks and Gyrocopters become Glaive Throwers, Demolishers, Siege Engines and Flying Machines respectively, with completely new models and attacks.
+Other units gained different names as well; Owlbears were renamed Wildkin, while Ballistae, Catapults, Steam Tanks and Gyrocopters became Glaive Throwers, Demolishers, Siege Engines and Flying Machines respectively, with completely new models and attacks.
 Why exactly is never mentioned though there is a chance that the Steam Tank and Gyrocopter were changed to distance them from the machines of the same name from Warhammer Fantasy.